Latin: Februarius mensis (month of Februa)

 Latin: dies februatus (day of purification)

-Februa is the Roman festival of (ritual) purification, held on February the 15th.
+Februa is the church festival of (ritual) purification, held on February the 15th.

 February–The Month of Purification

-In the Palatine Hill, another of the seven hills of Rome, was a cave dug in the rock, and in it stood an image of the god Lupercus covered with a goat’s skin.
+Februare is linked to a cave dug in the rock, in it stood an image of the god Lupercus covered with a goat’s skin.
 Lupercus was the God of Fertility or springing into life, and on the 15th of February a great festival was held in his honour.
 Sacrifices of goats and dogs were made; then the priests cut up the skins of the goats, twisted the pieces into thongs, and ran through the city striking all who came in their way.
 As in the very earliest times it was the shepherds who held this festival, it is thought that this running about with thongs meant the purifying of the land.
 The idea of the whole festival seems to have been one of purifying, of a new life, so the name chosen for the month in which it was held was one formed from a word meaning “to make pure”.

 The weather at Candlemas is said to show what the weather will be like during the year, and an old proverb says:

 There’ll be twa winters in the year”.